SNARL1/bd-mitigation-report/data/README.md

 - `treatment`: Frog treatment category (treated, control).
 - `visit_date`: Date on which VES was conducted (YYYY-MM-DD).
 - `plot_date`: Date for plotting purposes, slightly revised from `visit_date` to combine adjacent dates.
-- `year`: Year in which VES was conducted.
+- `year_std`: Year in which VES was conducted standardized relative to the year in which the treatment was conducted (0, 1).
-- `year_std`: Year of treatment standardized relative to the year in which the treatment was conducted (0, 1).
+- `tadpole`: Number of tadpoles counted during VES.
-- `subadult`: Number of subadult mountain yellow-legged frogs counted during VES.
+- `subadult`: Number of subadults counted during VES.

 #### dusy-2010-zsppool.csv